jpaajonen/js-project-1/README.md

 # js-project-1
 The repository for Project 1

-Project 1 is a simple table based To do list where you can:
+Project 1 is a simple table based To-do list where you can:
 - add tasks
 - strike out tasks
 - remove tasks